-Digital low power gas, pressure, temperature & humidity sensor with Al
+Digital low power gas, pressure, temperature & humidity sensor with AI

-The BME688 is the first gas sensor with Artificial Intelligence (AI) and integrated high-linearity and high-accuracy pressure, humidity and temperature sensors.
-It is housed in a robust yet compact $3.0 \times 3.0 \times 0.9 \text{ mm}^3$ package and especially developed for mobile & connected applications where size and low power consumption are critical requirements.
-The gas sensor can detect Volatile Organic Compounds (VOCs), volatile sulfur compounds (VSCs) and other gases such as carbon monoxide and hydrogen in the part per billion (ppb) range.
+The BME690 is the gas sensor with Artificial Intelligence (AI) and integrated high-linearity and high-accuracy pressure, humidity and temperature sensors.
+It is housed in a robust yet compact 3.0 x 3.0 x 0.9 mm3 package and especially developed for mobile & connected applications where size and low power consumption are critical requirements.
+The BME690 is more robust to previous products and can be used in high condensation applications.
+The gas sensor can detect Volatile Organic Compounds (VOCs), volatile sulfur compounds (VSCs) and other gases such as carbon monoxide and hydrogen.

-Additionally to all features of the BME680, the BME688 has a gas scanner function.
+Same as BME688, the BME690 has a gas scanner function.
 In standard configuration, the presence of VSCs is being detected as indicator for e.g. bacteria growth.
 And the gas scanner can be customized with respect to sensitivity, selectivity, data rate and power consumption as well.
-The BME AI-Studio tool enables customers to train the BME688 gas scanner on their specific application, like in home appliances, IoT products or Smart Home.
+The BME AI-Studio tool enables customers to train the BME690 gas scanner on their specific application, like in home appliances, IoT products or Smart Home.